wjakob/nanobind/README.md

   function, this all happens transparently.
 - `#include <pybind11/pybind11.h>` pulls in a large portion of the STL (about 2.1 MiB of headers with Clang and libc++). _nanobind_ minimizes STL usage to avoid this problem.
 Type casters even for for basic types like `std::string` require an explicit include directive (e.g. `#include
   <nanobind/stl/string.h>`).
+- _pybind11_ is dependent on *link time optimization* (LTO) to produce reasonably-sized bindings, which makes linking a build time bottleneck.
+With _nanobind_'s split into a precompiled core library and minimal metatemplating, LTO is no longer important.

 ### Dependencies